 Snap Pictures of Personal Injuries Sustained in Auto Accident

-Also make a note of any of your daily tasks that you are unable to do because of your accident.
+Also, make a note of any of the daily tasks that you are unable to do because of your accident.
 This includes not only tasks at your job, but daily tasks at home like laundry, childcare, or errands.
 The insurance company should take into account lost wages and expenses related to outside help at home when they assess the impact that the car accident had on you.

 Photograph the Surrounding Area

 If there are any traffic signs that are nearby and that could have been the cause of the accident, you need to have proof that they were there.
 Was their presence visually obstructed which caused either you or the other driver to make a mistake?
 What about weather conditions?
 Could they have had an impact on a driver’s visual capabilities?
 These are important factors that need to be noted when it comes to deconstructing the accident.

 Getting witnesses to testify or make statements is common after car accidents.
 But a lot of the time it can be hard recalling everybody that was there and what their account of the accident was.
 This can be especially hard if you’re showing signs of shock.
 Acquiring pictures or if they will allow it, video evidence of their statements is the best way of gathering evidence for your insurance case.
 These people can include nearby witnesses to the accident, passengers in both cars involved (if the others will cooperate), and even the police when they arrive on the scene.

 Take as Many Pictures as Possible

 You can never have too many pictures of your auto accident.
 They are all little check marks that go towards a successful outcome of your claim.
 For some, it is best to take pictures of the surrounding buildings/businesses.
 Look out for security cameras and ask the camera owners if you may have a copy of the recording, further proving what or who caused the accident.
 All of these photos will allow you to look back on them when you have mentally recovered and picked up on things that you may have missed in the heat of the moment.